 RUM makes it easy for you to pinpoint latencies caused by a particular provider and then make the necessary updates to your routing configurations to avoid the issue.

-Synthetic monitoring captures most of the same data, but it’s stored in traceroutes.
+Synthetic monitoring captures some of the same data, but it’s stored in traceroutes.
 Traceroutes are text files that list all the network hops between a monitoring node (location) and your system.
 Each hop is labeled by an ASN (Autonomous System Number) which maps to an upstream provider.

 Visual traceroutes still use synthetic monitoring, but they can give you valuable insight into how your users are reaching your site.

-Say see long load times from New York.
+Let’s say you notice long load times from New York.
 You can run a traceroute from our monitoring node in New York to your website.
 We’ll actually run five separate traces, which will usually return a few different paths.